MelodieDANIEL/MultiAC6/README.md

 <br>2 subfolders :
 <br>'env_panda' containing actor/critic neural weigths necessary to achieve a deformation.
 <br>'env_rotation_gripper' containing actor/critic neural weights necessary to achieve initial gripper orientation.
+<br>Note that, the actor and critic files are named 'actor.pth' and 'critic.pth'.

 ## Some useful parameters to adapt in the config file 'config.json'